ydahal1/ydahal1/jokes.md

-Why is the new Kindle screen textured to look like paper?
-So you feel write at home.
+Our wedding was so beautiful, even the cake was in tiers.

 [
-Sun Jan  4 00:34:44 UTC 2026
+Mon Jan  5 00:34:00 UTC 2026
  ]